Philippine Amusement and Gaming Corporation: Casino Filipino

 Casino Filipino (CF) is a casino chain operated by PAGCOR.

-Casino Filipino's has two main branches in Manila; in Malate and Santa Cruz.
-It also has major branches in Angeles City, Bacolod, Cebu City, Davao City, San Nicolas in Ilocos Norte, Iloilo City, Olongapo and Tagaytay.
+Casino Filipino has two main branches in the Manila districts of Malate and Santa Cruz.
+It also has major branches in Angeles City, Bacolod, Cebu City, Davao City, San Nicolas in Ilocos Norte, Iloilo City, Olongapo, and Tagaytay.
 PAGCOR also maintains satellite casinos under the Casino Filipino brand.

 The Airport Casino Filipino in Parañaque was a former major branch which closed in 2014.

 Philippine Offshore Gaming Operators

-In 2016, President Rodrigo Duterte in 2016 started the Philippine Offshore Gaming Operators (POGO) program under PAGCOR to allow online gambling in major cities.
+In 2016, President Rodrigo Duterte started the Philippine Offshore Gaming Operators (POGO) program under PAGCOR to allow online gambling in major cities.
 PAGCOR issued licenses to be used for service providers to offer online gambling.
-Most of the companies which obtained POGO licenses were Chinese, and their businesses primarily catered to the ethnic Chinese community at-large.
+Most of the companies which obtained POGO licenses were Mainland Chinese, and their businesses primarily catered to the ethnic Chinese community at-large.

-On July 22, 2024, after President Bongbong Marcos officially banned all POGOs in the country, the Philippine Amusement and Gaming Corporation (PAGCOR) are instructed to cease all POGO operations by the end of the year.
+On July 22, 2024, after President Bongbong Marcos officially banned all POGOs in the country, PAGCOR was subsequently instructed to cease all POGO operations by the end of the year.